 Meadow Ridge residents Lynn Scott and Louise Dages are helping women of subsequent generations make the most of their educational opportunities, including a Meadow Ridge aide who needed financial support to complete her nursing studies.

 Both women are long-time members of the Philanthropic Educational Organization (P.E.O.
 International), one of the oldest women’s organizations in North America.
 The P.E.O.
 Sisterhood’s mission is to promote educational opportunities for the advancement of women and help them “reach for the stars.”

 P.E.O. has many chapters throughout the U.S. and Canada, including two area chapters represented by Meadow Ridge residents.
 Louise was on her way to a P.E.O. meeting when she began talking to an aide who was helping her during recovery from hip surgery.

-“I told her we are an organization that helps women further their education, and we have six different projects,” said Louise, who moved to Meadow Ridge almost six years ago.
+“I told her we are an organization that helps women further their education, and we have six different projects,” said Louise.
 “She said, ‘Oh, I’m taking nursing at Western Connecticut State University in Danbury.
 Do you think there would be anything for me?’”

 It turned out there was: a Program for Continuing Education grant, and Louise, who has been involved with the organization since 1995, served on the committee.

 P.E.O. was formed in 1869 by students at Iowa Wesleyan College in Mount Pleasant, Iowa.
 Since its founding, P.E.O. and its members have helped more than 100,000 women pursue their educational goals by providing almost $400 million in grants, scholarships, awards and loans.